KarMiles/physio-clinic/README.md

 ## Website templates

 Templates are structured into the files listed below.
 Base template is used for the entire site for consistency and ease in user experience.
+Templates are placed in the folder templates and its subfolders.

 TODO Add table with templates.